ISISComputingGroup/ibex_developers_manual/Local-files-and-start-up.md

 are classes: `ApplicationWorkbenchWindowAdvisor` and `ApplicationWorkbenchAdvisor` in package `uk.ac.stfc.isis.ibex.e4.product`.

 In order to detect that multiple instances of IBEX client are running, a temporary file is created in local folder, in `tmp` directory.
-A correctly started IBEX client will produce a temporary file in that folder which can be then detected by other instances of the client, prompting a confirmation dialog.
+A correctly started IBEX client will produce a temporary file and lock it in that folder which can be then detected by other instances of the client, prompting a confirmation dialog.

-The temporary files are deleted when the client is closed.
+The temporary files are deleted when the client is closed, unless in an event of forceful application exit (eg. pressing delete on it in task manager).
+For this reason files are also locked since lock is automatically released if application is shut down.
+The client will clean up those unlocked files on the next run.